Ethics in religion: Jain ethics

 Jainism also prescribes seven supplementary vows, including three guņa vratas (merit vows) and four śikşā vratas.
 The Sallekhana (or Santhara) vow is a "religious death" ritual vow observed at the end of life, historically by Jain monks and nuns, but rare in the modern age.
-In this vow, there is voluntary and gradual reduction of food and liquid intake to end one's life by choice and with dispassion, In Jainism this is believed to reduce negative karma that affects a soul's future rebirths.
+In this vow, there is a voluntary and gradual reduction of food and liquid intake to end one's life by choice and with dispassion, In Jainism, this is believed to reduce negative karma that affects a soul's future rebirths.

 Jewish ethics

 Jewish ethics may be said to originate with the Hebrew Bible, its broad legal injunctions, wisdom narratives and prophetic teachings.
 Most subsequent Jewish ethical claims may be traced back to the texts, themes and teachings of the written Torah.

 In early rabbinic Judaism, the Oral Torah both interprets the Hebrew Bible and delves afresh into many other ethical topics.
 The best known rabbinic text associated with ethics is the non-legal Mishnah tractate of Avot, popularly translated as Ethics of the Fathers.
-Generally, ethics is a key aspect of non-legal rabbinic literature, known as aggadah, and ethical teachings are found throughout the more legal (halakhic) portions of the Mishnah, Talmud and other rabbinic literature.
+Generally, ethics is a key aspect of non-legal rabbinic literature, known as aggadah, and ethical teachings appear throughout the more legal (halakhic) portions of the Mishnah, Talmud and other rabbinic literature.
 This early Rabbinic ethics shows signs of cross-fertilization and polemical exchange with both the Greek (Western philosophical) ethical tradition and early Christian tradition.

 In the medieval period, direct Jewish responses to Greek ethics may be seen in major rabbinic writings.
-Notably, Maimonides offers a Jewish interpretation of Aristotle (e.g., Nicomachean Ethics), who enters into Jewish discourse through Islamic writings.
+Notably, Maimonides offers a Jewish interpretation of Aristotle (e.g., the Nicomachean Ethics), entering into Jewish discourse through Islamic writings.
 Maimonides, in turn, influences Thomas Aquinas, a dominant figure in Catholic ethics and the natural law tradition of moral theology.
-The relevance of natural law to medieval Jewish philosophy is a matter of dispute among scholars.
+Scholars dispute the relevance of natural law to medieval Jewish philosophy.